 3. Search our online research resources, LSHTM’s open access repository, including journal articles, theses and videos by School authors.
 If you identify a research paper that particularly interests you it is likely that one of the authors would be a suitable research supervisor.

-If you have managed to identify a potential supervisor, it is worth contacting them directly to discuss your proposed research, and to establish whether they have the capacity to take on a new research student; if not, they might be able to recommend alternative people.
+If you have managed to identify a potential supervisor, contact them directly to discuss your proposed research, and to establish whether they have the capacity to take on a new research student; if not, they might be able to recommend alternative people.

-Many supervisors receive a large number of email enquiries from prospective candidates, so it is essential that you provide a clear outline of your proposed topic, as broad suggestions will be less engaging.
+Many supervisors receive a large number of email enquiries from prospective candidates, so it is essential that you provide a clear outline of your proposed topic, as broad suggestions will be less engaging, and attach a CV.

 Please be patient whilst awaiting a response, and please avoid contacting several people at the same time, as this will cause confusion.

 If you are unable to identify a supervisor, or do not get a response from the people you have contacted, please get in touch with either the relevant Department Research Degrees Coordinator, or the Faculty Research Degrees Managers for further guidance.

 Think about how your Research Degree will be funded

 You will need to consider how the Research Degree will be funded – tuition fees, living expenses and project costs.
 The School website contains some further information on potential sources of funding.
 Some candidates apply for a place via studentships advertised by the School.
 Others manage to secure funding from elsewhere prior to applying, and some submit funding applications at the same time as applying for the research degree.